 In theory, since caffeine increases fluid loss through urination, it would also result in dehydration.
 However, the research shows that caffeinated beverages, in moderation, aren’t likely to cause dehydration.
 On the other hand, drinking large amounts of coffee can lead to an increased dehydration risk.
 The likelihood of developing dehydration also increases when you pair coffee consumption with other activities — such as strenuous physical activity — that can lead to dehydration.

 That’s right.
-Although caffeine itself can cause dehydration, the additional water in coffee and tea helps outset the mild diuretic effect of caffeine.
+Although caffeine itself can cause dehydration, the additional water in coffee and tea helps offset the mild diuretic effect of caffeine.
 In fact, your daily coffee habit can actually be added to your overall hydration budget.

-According to one recent study, moderate levels of coffee can actually provide “similar hydrating qualities to water."
-Researchers at the University of Birmingham looked at what effect drinking coffee, instead of water, would have on overall hydration.
-In the study, 50 men, who regularly drank between three and six cups of coffee per day, completed two phases.
+During a recent study, researchers at the University of Birmingham looked at the effect of drinking coffee instead of water on hydration.
+In the study, 50 men who regularly drank 3-6 cups of coffee per day completed two phases.
 In the first, coffee was their primary source of fluids.
-Then, they gave up coffee and drank an equal amount of water.
+Then, they gave up coffee and replaced it with an equal amount of water.

-The results: Participants didn’t experience differences in hydration levels, which may have been a result of having developed a tolerance.
-Yet, the study was just the most recent example of research that has debunked the coffee-dehydration myth.
+The results: Participants didn’t experience differences in hydration levels, and there wasn’t any evidence of dehydration.
+This may have been a result of having developed a tolerance.
+Yet the study was just the most recent example of research that has debunked the coffee-dehydration myth.

 Excessive Caffeine Increases the Risk